Arms control: Pre-19th century

 One of the first recorded attempts in arms control was a set of rules laid down in ancient Greece by the Amphictyonic Leagues.
 Rulings specified how war could be waged, and breaches of this could be punished by fines or by war.

-There were few recorded attempts to control arms during the period between this and the rise of the Roman Catholic Church.
 In the 8th and 9th centuries AD, swords and chain mail armor manufactured in the Frankish empire were highly sought after for their quality, and Charlemagne (r.
 768–814), made their sale or export to foreigners illegal, punishable by forfeiture of property or even death.
 This was an attempt to limit the possession and use of this equipment by the Franks' enemies, including the Moors, the Vikings and the Slavs.

 The church used its position as a trans-national organization to limit the means of warfare.
 The 989 Peace of God (extended in 1033) ruling protected noncombatants, agrarian and economic facilities, and the property of the church from war.
 The 1027 Truce of God also tried to prevent violence between Christians.
 The Second Lateran Council in 1139 prohibited the use of crossbows against other Christians, although it did not prevent its use against non-Christians.

 The development of firearms led to an increase in the devastation of war.
 The brutality of wars during this period led to efforts to formalize the rules of war, with humane treatment for prisoners of war or wounded, as well as rules to protect non-combatants and the pillaging of their property.
 However, during the period until the beginning of the 19th century few formal arms control agreements were recorded, except theoretical proposals and those imposed on defeated armies.